jackyzha0/jackyzha0.github.io/content/thoughts/academia.md

 Graduate programs select for intensely competitive individuals with highly specific skills, often with negligible market value outside of universities.
 A strong desire for publications on esoteric topics is inherited from senior postdocs and professors, making tunnel vision especially acute.

 ## Incentive Structure
 Academia feels more pure, more like play?
-More of a 'constructionist' approach, freedom to ask your own questions -> [mindstorms](/thoughts/books/mindstorms)
+More of a 'constructionist' approach, freedom to ask your own questions rel: [mindstorms](/thoughts/books/mindstorms)

 Thinking about how similar the incentive structures are in [hackathons](/posts/hackathons)